danielaparker/jsoncons/doc/ref/csv/csv_encoder.md

 #### Constructors

     explicit basic_csv_encoder(result_type result)
-Constructs a new csv serializer that is associated with the output adaptor `result`.
+Constructs a new csv encoder that is associated with the output adaptor `result`.

     basic_csv_encoder(result_type result,
                          const basic_csv_options<CharT>& options)
-Constructs a new csv serializer that is associated with the output adaptor `result` and uses the specified [csv options](csv_options.md).
+Constructs a new csv encoder that is associated with the output adaptor `result` and uses the specified [csv options](csv_options.md).

 #### Destructor